 A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current.
-The Group shall classify a liability as current when:

 - (i) It is expected to be settled in the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is due to be settled within twelve months after the reporting period; or - (iv) The Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
 Terms of a liability that could, at the option of the counterparty, result in its settlement by issuing equity instruments do not affect its classification.